gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.2.1.0 2013/06/25 Fixed lock-up on receiving empty message.
+v1.2.1.1 2013/06/29 Indented all namespace objects by one tab in all files. v1.2.1.0 2013/06/25 Fixed lock-up on receiving empty message.
 Made tempBuff in Clide-Rx.c larger.
 Fixed a few spelling mistakes in README. v1.2.0.2 2013/06/08 README is now in table format. v1.2.0.1 2013/05/29 Removed C# notes in README (now in separate repo).
 Fixed README formatting issue.
 Fixed spelling mistakes.